In a 5 days/week work pattern, will I get gratuity if I leave company in exact 4 years and 9 months?

 From India, Pune

-Though it was 5-day week working, you have been in continuous service for more than 4 years and 240 days undoubtedly, so you are entitled to gratuity as per the PGA.
-To clarify, the 240 days continuous service includes weekly holiday and other paid leaves.
+Though it was a 5-day workweek, you have been in continuous service for more than 4 years and 240 days.
+Undoubtedly, you are entitled to gratuity as per the Payment of Gratuity Act (PGA).
+To clarify, the 240 days of continuous service include the weekly holiday and other paid leaves.

 From India, Mumbai